.

 • Conduct maintenance and calibration checks on all lab instrumentation.

-• Encourage all staff members to report any concerns or issues related to quality control immediately.
+• Encourage all staff members to report any concerns related to quality control immediately.

 Inadequate Training

 The importance of specialized training of lab personnel cannot be overstated.
-Highly trained staff can be relied on to implement procedures correctly and maintain quality.
+Highly trained staff can implement procedures correctly and maintain quality.
 A lack of proper training can expose the lab to reliability and efficiency issues that may directly impact patient safety.

 Prevention Strategies for Inadequate Training